Para-Bannai-Ito Polynomials: Para-Bannai--Ito polynomials for , even

 In \cite{persymmetric}, a method to derive the weight for persymmetric orthogonal polynomials was presented together with a procedure to also achieve that after an isospectral deformation.
-This is exactly the situation that the para-Bannai-Ito polynomials present.
+This is exactly the situation that the para-Bannai--Ito polynomials present.
 Now, the usual expression

-for $\mathbf{P}_{N}^{\pp{0}}\pp{x_s}$ is predicated on the eigenvalues of the Jacobi matrix ordered in an increasing fashion which is not the case in the presentation of the bi-Bannai-Ito grid given above.
+for $\mathbf{P}_{N}^{(0)}(x_s)$ is predicated on the eigenvalues of the Jacobi matrix ordered in an increasing fashion which is not the case in the presentation of the bi-Bannai--Ito grid given above.
 Nonetheless, it is possible to alter the increasing order condition and to require instead that between any two zeroes of even index, there must be a zero of odd index and vice versa.
-Using this modified condition, the interlacing zeroes property and the persymmetry, when $N=2j$, we still find for $\mathbf{P}_{N}^{\pp{0}}\pp{x_s}$ the expression (\ref{C3_simp_p2j_xs}).
-In the case of the para-Bannai-Ito polynomials, positivity ensures that the modified condition for the eigenvalues is achieved.
+Using this modified condition, the interlacing zeroes property and the persymmetry, when $N=2j$, we still find for~\smash{$\mathbf{P}_{N}^{(0)}(x_s)$} the expression \eqref{C3_simp_p2j_xs}.
+In the case of the para-Bannai--Ito polynomials, positivity ensures that the modified condition for the eigenvalues is achieved.
 Recalling that the polynomials are persymmetric, we then have that for $\alpha=1/2$,

 with the $u_n$ also evaluated at $\alpha=1/2$.
 A direct computation gives

 with

 It was also shown in \cite{persymmetric} that after an isospectral deformation, the new weights are related to the persymmetric weights by a multiplicative factor dependent on $\alpha$ in our case,